hlfcoding/hlf-dom-extensions/README.md

 All modules have scoped debug flags, jQuery namespaces, and no-conflict support with jQuery.
 They are exported using [UMD]() and work with AMD, Browserify, or plain.
-Only other dependency is UnderscoreJS.
+Only other required dependency is UnderscoreJS.
+Modernizr is a suggested dependency for true feature detection.
 Other Bower dependencies are for tests and demos.

 ## Plugins